How the rich got richer: Reddit trading frenzy benefited Wall Street elite

-And in at least some cases, novice investors lost their shirts.
+And, in at least some cases, novice investors lost their shirts.

 Instead of heralding a new wave of investor populism, the rise and fall of GameStop’s stock may end up reinforcing what professional investors have known for a long time: Wall Street is very good at making money, and more often than not, smaller investors lose out to wealthy traders and giant institutions.